 “These results were tested in 1930-36 by John Garstang, at the suggestion of William F. Albright, the doyen of Palestinian archaeology at the time.
 Garstang discovered the remains of a network of collapsed walls which he dated to about 1400 BC, the time he believed the Israelites were on their conquest, that had apparently fallen in a dramatic fashion as opposed to being ruined by abandonment or decay from natural forces.
 Garstang’s work thus reversed the conclusions of the earlier diggings.”

 Many places have been found that support what the Bible has said for many years.

-Archaeology has successfully confirmed the biblical record
+Archaeology has continually and successfully confirmed the biblical record.

 “When “The People’s Almanac” researched the predictions of 25 top psychics, 92 percent of the predictions had proved wrong.
 The other 8 percent were questionable and could be explained by chance or general knowledge of circumstances.
 In other experiments with the world’s foremost psychics, their rate of accuracy has been shown to hover around 11 percent, which might not be a bad average except for the fact that people making random guesses about the future score at the same percentile.
 This doesn’t disprove all future telling, but it certainly explains why psychics aren’t winning the lottery.”

 2 Peter 1:21 …for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.